dylpark/plant-tracker-app-react/README.md

 # Plant Tracker App

-A plant database app I'm working on.
+A plant database app.
 Comprised of a Home page (listing of all plants).
 Add plant page where users can upload a plant.

 Created with, [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 Connects to a Laravel API (in progress).
 See [Plant-Tracker-API](https://github.com/dylpark/Plant-Tracker-API/).
 Currrently POST request for 'Name' and 'Species' are working.